7 Biggest Travel Mistakes to Avoid on Your Rwanda Trip

 • Withdraw Rwandan francs at the airport or a reliable ATM in Kigali early in your trip.

-• Keep a stash of small bills—perfect for markets, baksheesh, tuk-tuks, and tips.
+• Keep a stash of small bills, perfect for markets, baksheesh, tuk-tuks, and tips.

-• Carry a bit of USD—some higher-end lodges or safari ops still accept it for big-ticket purchases.
+• Carry a bit of USD, some higher-end lodges or safari ops still accept it for big-ticket purchases.

-5. Assuming Everywhere Speaks English, Language Matters
+5. Assuming Everyone Speaks English

-My blunder: I assumed everyone would be fluent in English.
+My blunder:I assumed everyone would be fluent in English.
 In Kigali?
 Pretty much.
 But my deeper trek into villages taught me otherwise: French and Kinyarwanda are extremely common.

 Why it matters: Locals appreciate even your small effort to connect in their language.